 8. Shippingmammals says Heavy: “Huskies shed constantly.
 However, twice a year they’ll blow their coats out and you can literally pull handfuls of fur off them.”

 9. Slyguy9766 says Heavy: “Does climate dictate how much a Husky sheds?
 I’m asking because my Husky will only shed twice a year and not so much year-round.
 Also, I live in the UK where it’s mostly cloudy and rains.“

 10. Erivincaravan says Heavy: “Anyone that tells you their Husky rarely sheds is lying or doesn’t actually own a Husky.”

 Unfortunately, there’s little we can do to change the Husky’s ability to shed at a rapid pace.
-Still, there are ways you can minimize the Husky shedding.
+They have been bred to shed like this for many years.
+However, there are ways you can minimize your Husky’s shedding.